panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 The variable `myConstVariable` is *initialized* right away with an `initialValue`, which can be any expression that evaluates to a value.

-Examples of initial values are literals (numbers `1`, strings `'My Initial Value'`), or even other variables or function calls.
+Examples of initial values are literals (numbers `1`, strings `'My Initial Value'`), other variables, function calls.

-For example:
+For example the statement:

 ```javascript
 const hero = 'Batman';
 ```

-declares a `const` variable named `hero` that is initialized with the string literal `'Batman'`.
+Declares a `const` variable using the identifier `hero` that is initialized with the string literal `'Batman'`.

 ### 2.2 *const* access and assignment

-After the declaration and initialization, you can *access* the variable value just by writing the identifier:
+After the declaration and initialization, you can *access* the variable value just by using its name (aka identifier):

 ```javascript
 const hero = 'Batman';